-Randy Edelman grew up in Teaneck New Jersey, where he studied piano at an early age giving many recitals locally.
+Randy Edelman grew up in Teaneck New Jersey, where he studied piano from an early age and performed many recitals in the area.
 After high school graduation he enrolled at the Cincinnati Music Conservatory where he majored in piano and composition.
-While in Cincinnati he began freelancing as a music arranger at James Brown’s King Records, and also wrote original music for regional theater.
+While in Cincinnati he began freelancing as a music arranger at James Brown’s King Records and writing original music for regional theater.

 Upon graduation Randy headed back to New York where he signed on as a staff writer at CBS April Blackwood Music.
-He also began playing piano in Broadway pit orchestras and continued his interest as a music arranger.
-He went out on the road as Music Director for many entertainers.
-It was while traveling that Randy began writing both his own music and lyrics with an eye toward doing his own albums.
-It was the beginning of a decade of producing and writing his own solo albums.
+He began playing piano in Broadway pit orchestras and continued following his interest as a music arranger.
+While out on the road working as a Music Director for many entertainers Randy began writing both his own music and lyrics with an eye toward doing his own albums, this began a decade of producing and writing solo albums.

-The albums led to Randy’s appearances as opening solo act to such diverse groups as The Carpenters and Frank Zappa and the Mothers of Invention.
-His songs began being recorded by such popular recording artists as Barry Manilow (“Weekend In New England”), Olivia Newton-John, Patti LaBelle, The Carpenters, The 5th Dimension, Jackie DeShannon, Blood Sweat and Tears, Kool & The Gang, Agnetha Faltskog (ABBA), and Bing Crosby to name a few.
+Through these albums Randy appeared as the opening solo act for such bands as The Carpenters and Frank Zappa and the Mothers of Invention.
+His songs then began being recorded by popular recording artists, like Barry Manilow (“Weekend In New England”), Olivia Newton-John, Patti LaBelle, The Carpenters, The 5th Dimension, Jackie DeShannon, Blood Sweat and Tears, Kool & The Gang, Agnetha Faltskog (ABBA), and Bing Crosby to name a few.
 Subsequent success of his records in the United Kingdom led to appearances on the Top of the Pops, concerts at the London Palladium and Drury Lane Theaters, and tours throughout Europe, Japan and Australia.

-In 2014 Randy celebrated the 20th anniversary of NBC’s use of his on air theme for the Olympics, with the Winter Games from Sochi, Russia.
-He was awarded the 2014 BMI Spotlight Award for this theme.
+In 2014 Randy celebrated the 20th anniversary of NBC using his on air theme for the Olympics, with the Winter Games from Sochi, Russia.
+In 2014 he received the BMI Spotlight Award for this theme.